alanepontesw/big-data-design-systems/README.md

       * EBS Root Volumes of your DEFAULT AMI(Amazon Machine Images)'s cannot be encrypted.
 You can also use a third party tool (such as bit locker etc) to encrypt the root volume, or this can be done when creating AMI(Amazon Machine Images)'s in the AWS console or using API.
       * The root volume is where the OS are.
       * Additional volumes can be encrypted.
+      * If an Amazon EBS volume is an additional partition (not the root volume), I can detach it without stopping the instance, although it may take some time.
   * Security Group
       * If you apply any change in security group this change take effect immediately.
       * All inbound traffic is blocked by default.